rifat6991/DataScienceX/README.md

     •	Format the Data in Your DataFrame
     •	Write a DataFrame to a File

-Matplotlib: Matplotlib will be using for the basics Python data visualization: the anatomy of a plot, pyplot and pylab, and much more.
+<b>Matplotlib:</b> Matplotlib will be using for the basics Python data visualization: the anatomy of a plot, pyplot and pylab, and much more.

     •	matplotlib, plotting
     •	sub-plot, axes, figure.